MSh-HI/predict_ddi_xai/README.md

 The workflow consists of four main components:

-edited_run.py

-A modified version of the original run.py from the predict_ddi repository.
-This file initializes and trains the model for SHAP analysis.
+`edited_run.py` a modified version of the original `run.py` from the predict_ddi repository that initializes and trains the model for SHAP analysis.

-sampling.py

-Generates representative input samples used as background and evaluation data for the SHAP Kernel Explainer.
+`sampling.py` generates representative input samples used as background and evaluation data for the SHAP Kernel Explainer.

-shap_analysis_kernel.py

-Runs the Kernel SHAP Explainer to compute SHAP values for model predictions.
+`shap_analysis_kernel.py` runs the Kernel SHAP Explainer to compute SHAP values for model predictions.

-shap_visualization.ipynb

-Jupyter notebook for generating both global (e.g., bar, beeswarm) and local (e.g., waterfall) visualizations of SHAP results.
+`shap_visualization.ipynb` generates global (e.g., bar, beeswarm) and local (e.g., waterfall) visualizations of SHAP results.

-Notes:
+**Notes:**

 Waterfall plots for the 48 selected samples are included in the accompanying PDF file for qualitative analysis of local explanations.